-Grouse Gap is a 6.7 mile out and back trail located near Ashland, OR and is good for all skill levels.
-The trail is primarily used for cross country skiing and is accessible from December until March.
+Grouse Gap Trail is a 2.3 mile moderately trafficked loop trail located near Ashland, OR that offers scenic views and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.

 cross country skiing